cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/3-Organizations.md

 # Deleting an Organization

-You can delete organizations as long as they don't have any projects.
+You can delete organizations that you own as long as they don't have any projects.
 You must first transfer ownership of your projects to another organization before you can delete them.

 ![Delete Organization](https://cloud.githubusercontent.com/assets/1271364/22709764/f9c63e9c-ed48-11e6-885d-ced14d91c3a8.png)